sl4m/skim.cc/_posts/2010-07-23-continuous-yak-shaving.markdown

 ## Start with a clean slate, if your tests are failing

 Sometimes, when you're knee deep in your newly written code, the tests aren't passing, and you're getting super frustrated, it's best to start over.
-After a long day of attempting to fix tests and frustration ensued, I ran the wonderful command *git checkout \-\- \<file\>* and started over.
+After a long day of attempting to fix tests and frustration ensued, I ran the wonderful command *git checkout -- file* and started over.
 I added the new methods individually and made sure each method passed all tests before moving on to the next.
 Seeing green once again put me in a really good mood.

 ## Truly understand how algorithms work